waynebeaton/rideauosgoode.ca/content/schedule.md

 # Schedule

-The following classes take effect, starting in April 2021.
+The following classes take effect, starting in June 2021.

 ## Monday